August 3, 2022 | Barb Carr

 Generic Error-Modelling System (GEMS)

 GEMS, developed by Dr. James Reason, is based heavily on Rasmussen’s framework described above.
 Reason was a professor of psychology in the UK.
-GEMS takes Rasmussen’s model more toward cognitive factors that lead to human error.
+GEMS takes Rasmussen’s model toward cognitive factors leading to human error.
 Remember the first sentence of this post?
 “When the demands of a job exceed a worker’s cognitive capacity, the ability to process critical information, react to it, and make good decisions is compromised.”
 This is what I was referring to.

 Reason’s model has been applied to understand human errors in high-risk, high-consequence situations such as pilots operating aircraft, doctors performing surgeries, and operators working in nuclear control rooms.